* China to unveil new stealth jet at Zhuhai show

 By Tim Hepher and Brenda Goh

 ZHUHAI, China, Oct 31 (Reuters) - From Zhuhai in southern China to Florida, hawkers of civil and military aircraft - and the money to finance them - will try to drum up new business at aerospace expos this week, conscious their high-risk industry is approaching a turning point.

-After U.S. weapons firms beat profit forecasts, analysts say tensions in eastern Europe and Asia are reversing a post-Cold War slump in defence spending that’s good news for military aircraft makers.
-At the same time, commercial aviation is faltering after record orders in recent years.
+After U.S. weapons makers beat profit forecasts, analysts say tensions in eastern Europe and Asia are reversing a post-Cold War slump in defence spending that until recently weighed on arms firms.
+At the same time, commercial aviation is faltering after a decade-long winning streak.

 “Civil is weakening and turning very spotty in places, whereas defence is growing in U.S. and world markets,” said Teal Group consultant Richard Aboulafia.
 “It’s a combination of a re-armament cycle coupled with something of a ramp-up based on regional tensions and fears.”